Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

 # Gaia and Shiva

-This is version 1.0, that uses the vertical spread *Darklit Dragonsong* strat, and anti-KB for *Crystallize Time* with 2x 7:1 Akh Morn stacks.
+This is version 2.0, that uses the vertical spread *Darklit Dragonsong* strat, and Nukemaru's strategy for *Crystallize Time* with 2x 7:1 Akh Morn stacks.

 <div style="background-color: #200 ; padding: 10px; border: 1px solid;">
 <p style="text-align:center"><b>Details may be missing, or subject to change